aiyayala/Html-signature/README.md

 # Html-signature
-Copy the html to your local editor, change the information.
+Copy the html to your local editor, change the content/styles.
 Run the html
 Ctrl + A to select all
 Ctrl + C to copy the signature from the browser